lf-edge/ekuiper/docs/en_US/guide/sources/builtin/mqtt.md

 <span style="background:green;color:white;">stream source</span>
 <span style="background:green;color:white">scan table source</span>

-MQTT (Message Queuing Telemetry Transport) is a protocol optimized for the low bandwidth scenarios.
+MQTT (Message Queuing Telemetry Transport) is a protocol optimized for low bandwidth scenarios.
+Using the MQTT source stream, eKuiper subscribes to messages from the MQTT broker and channels them into its processing pipeline.
+This integration allows for real-time data processing directly from specified MQTT topics.

  In eKuiper, the MQTT connector can function as both a source connector (ingesting data from MQTT brokers) and a [sink connector](../../sinks/builtin/mqtt.md) (publishing data to MQTT brokers).
 This section specifically focuses on its role as a source connector.

-Using the MQTT source stream, eKuiper subscribes to messages from the MQTT broker and channels them into its processing pipeline.
-This integration allows for real-time data processing directly from specified MQTT topics.

 ## Configurations